rxng8/GinRummyAlgorithm/README.md

     * TODO
 * Public state abstraction:

+### 2. Hand Estimation using reinforcement learning:
+* Using reinforcement learning to estimate opponent's hand.

+### 3. Improving in-game hand estimation and strategy of the written player.

+### 4. Improving Policy evaluation function. \(Discarding strategy vector\).
+* Improve `updateStrategy()` method, not just by flipping.
+* Is there a supervised learning, or reinforcement learning to learn the function mapping from `op_cards` to `strategy`
+* Navigate to #5.

+### 5. Estimate the hand value function?
+* The task is to learn the value function based only on the results of self-play.
+Except for the value function, the details of the above policy are implemented in discrete program logic.
+The value function has only the input of the game state and generates a single numeric evaluation of it.
+There is no knowledge of the rules of the game built into the value function.
+There is no notion of sequences, sets or deadwood. \(TD-Rummy paper\).
+* Currently, I am using the `updateStrategy()` using simple flipping method, however, we need to use ANN?
+CNN? to estimate the value function, which estimate the value of each discarding cards.

 ## Report 2, date: June 2, 2020
 So far I have written a light version of the new bot, the current base of the bot depends on computing probability of strategy and the probability of which card is in the opponent's hand.